uliana0203/wine-project/README.md

 ## Usage

 1. Data Preprocessing
-    Run the data preprocessing script to clean and prepare the dataset, if your want train your own model:
+    Run the data preprocessing script to clean and prepare the dataset if your want to train your own model:

     ```bash
     python scripts/preprocessor.py